ERA Constitution

 Committee membership

-The ERA committee comprises a minimum of 6 and maximum of 10 members, including 2 Co-Chairs.
+The ERA committee comprises a minimum of 6 members, with a committee size of 8 plus 2 Co-Chairs.
 Committee membership is open to all members of the ERA.

 Co-Chairs act as Co-Chair for 4 years, again up for election after that period, and may act as Co-Chair for a maximum 2 terms, i.e. 8 years.